scinos/scinos-blog-11ty/src/posts/2023-07-30-bun-vs-yarn-a-comparison-of-package-installation.md

 consider it the best package manager for Node.js overall.
 Despite this preference, I aimed for an unbiased comparison.
 I expect Bun to perform faster for several reasons, including its simplicity and use of [Zig](https://ziglang.org/).

+**Update**: After getting feedback from both Yarn and Bun communities (thanks!), I've updated some results.
+Updates are at the end of the blogpost, in the form of footnotes.

 ## Setup

 I selected the existing medium-large project [Automattic/wp-calypso](https://github.com/Automattic/wp-calypso) for this test.
 With 97 packages and roughly 3000 external dependencies, it provided a comprehensive testing ground.
 It's open source, so anybody can replicate these tests.

-I ran the tests on an MBP M1 Max using Bun 0.6.15 and Yarn 3.6.1, simulating a fresh install with a warm network cache.
+I ran the tests on an MBP M1 Max using Bun 0.6.15 and Yarn 3.6.1[^1], simulating a fresh install with a warm network cache.
 In other words, I'm comparing `yarn install` vs `bun install` with clean `node_modules`.

 ## Preparation